gterren/signal_and_image_processing/README.md

 See files in the directory: atmospheric_radiometric_model/*

 The files contain the notebooks with the analysis and the files .py used to cross-validate the models in High Performance Computer.
+The files named as atmospheric_model_parameters_dataset_vX-X.py compute the optimal parameters of the atmospheric radiometric model.
+The files named as validate_atmospheric_model_parameters_vX-X.py are used to cross-validate the regression model of the optimal atmospheric radiometric model parameters.

 ### Atmospheric Conditions Model